Overview

 Use JSONB for variable-shape data, not as a key-value dump

 JSONB is for fields whose shape genuinely varies per row: third-party webhook payloads, user-defined form responses, model output.
 It is not a shortcut around schema design.
+See postgres-jsonb for the deeper indexing and promote-to-column rules.

 -- Good: variable-shape audit payload